 How to cook Peppers

-Peppers, especially the red variety, are sweet and good to eat both raw and cooked.
-Try roasting them with chillies and tomatoes, stuffing them, or adding them to curries, lasagne, pasta dishes and stir-fries.
+Peppers are super-versatile; finely slice and add to salads, dice and sauté with onion as the base for stews and ragùs, or keep them whole and stuff before roasting.
+They are sweet and good to eat raw, too – especially dipped in homemade houmous.
+Try roasting peppers with other nightshade veggies, such as chillies and tomatoes, or adding them to curries, lasagne, pasta dishes and stir-fries.
 They also add a great bit of crunch to salads.

 What are the health benefits?

 Red, yellow or green peppers are all high in vitamin C, which helps to keep our immune system working properly so that we can fight illness and flu.
 Peppers also contain vitamin B6, which helps us use and store the energy we get from protein and carbohydrates.
 Half a pepper counts as one of your 5-a-day (one portion of veg or fruit is 80g raw weight).